Chickenpox (varicella)

 • rest while unwell

-• have a lukewarm bath with baking soda, oatmeal or an anti-itch solution (e.g. pinetarsol) added to the water
+• have a lukewarm bath with an anti-itch solution (e.g. colloidal oatmeal or pinetarsol) added to the water

-• take paracetamol to reduce fever or discomfort.
+• take over-the-counter medication such as paracetamol to manage pain or fever.

 Transmission

-Chickenpox is passed on by coughing, sneezing, saliva or contact with the fluid in the blisters of the rash.
+Chickenpox is highly contagious and is passed on by coughing, sneezing, or contact with the fluid in the blisters of the rash.

-A person with chickenpox can make others sick from 1 to 2 days before the rash starts until all of the blisters have scabbed over, usually 4 to 5 days.
-The usual time between contact with the virus and developing chickenpox is about 14 to 16 days, sometimes it can take longer.
+A person with chickenpox can infect others from 1 to 2 days before the rash starts until the blisters have dried.

 Prevention

-People with chickenpox should be excluded from childcare, school, or work for at least 5 days and until all blisters have dried and turned into scabs.
+People with chickenpox should stay away from childcare, school, or work until all blisters have dried and turned into scabs.
+This is typically about 5 days.

 Immunisation

 There are safe and effective vaccines for chickenpox.
-Some vaccinated people will still get chickenpox (breakthrough varicella), however the illness and rash are milder.
-The fluid in the skin lesions in breakthrough varicella can be contagious.
+Even after vaccination some people can still get chickenpox (breakthrough varicella), but the illness and rash are usually milder.
+The fluid in the skin lesions in breakthrough varicella can still be contagious.

-Children are recommended to have 2 chickenpox vaccines.
-A combined measles, mumps, rubella and varicella (MMRV) vaccine is provided free to children at 18 months of age.
-A history of chickenpox is not a contraindication to this vaccine and can be safely given.
-The second dose is not provided free under the National Immunisation Program.
-Parents can discuss this and any costs with their vaccine service provider.
+It is recommended for children to have 2 chickenpox vaccines.
+A combined measles, mumps, rubella and varicella vaccine (MMRV) is given free to children at 18 months of age.
+A second dose is not provided free under the National Immunisation Program.
+Parents can discuss this and any costs with their doctor or Immunisation provider.

-Vaccination is highly recommended (but not provided free of charge) for non-immune people at high risk of chickenpox:
+Vaccination is highly recommended for people at high risk of chickenpox:

-• high-risk workers where contact with chickenpox is likely (eg. healthcare workers, teachers, childcare staff)
+• workers where contact with chickenpox is likely (eg. healthcare workers, teachers, childcare staff)

 • parents of young children